 This series aims to explore how the digital grocery ecosystem will shape the future of retail in Trinidad & Tobago.
 In our previous case Accessing the Digital Shelf – The Small Vendor Reality, we explored the reality of most small businesses; that there are many obstacles preventing them from progressing or growing in a digital landscape.
-This gap is one of the reasons why the Inter-American Development Bank’s (IDB) Vision 2025 and Country Strategy with Trinidad & Tobago (2021-2025) aim to advance digital transformation, support SMEs, and stimulate sustainable and inclusive growth.
+This gap is one of the reasons why the Inter-American Development Bank’s (IDB) Country Strategy with Trinidad & Tobago (2021-2025) aim to advance digital transformation, support SMEs, and stimulate sustainable and inclusive growth.

 In contrast, this blog focuses on one small and medium enterprise (SME) that has successfully existed as a small grocer in a digital world; far before it was commonplace.
 For them, digital transformation wasn’t necessarily an option, it was the mechanism through which their business could exist, survive, and later, thrive.
 This is the case of D’ Market Movers Ltd.